Reverberation-based Features for Sound Event Localization and Detection with Distance Estimation: Introduction

+The methods presented above primarily address the task from an architectural perspective, sometimes even degrading overall SELD performance.
+None of these approaches investigates dedicated input features for 3D SELD.
 Selecting the right input features is crucial in designing a SELD system \cite{Berghi:2023:WASPAA}.
-Commonly adopted features include log-mel spectrograms for the SED subtask, intensity vectors (IV) \cite{cao:2020:EIN} for DOAE in first-order ambisonics (FOA) audio format, and generalized cross-correlation with phase transform (GCC-PHAT) \cite{Knapp:gccphat:1976} or SALSA-Lite \cite{Nguyen:2021:SALSALiteAF} for microphone array (MIC) format.
-However, to the best of our knowledge, features specifically designed for distance estimation have not yet been explored within the context of 3D SELD.
-Useful information about the sound events distance is encoded in the acoustic reverberation \cite{Mershon:1975:revDist,Sheeline:1982:DRR,Griesinger:2009:DRR,Lu:2010:binauralDist,Georganti:2011:distDet,chitreddy:2020:distPerc}.
-This paper proposes and evaluates two reverberation-based input feature extraction methods.
+Commonly adopted features include log-mel spectrograms for the SED subtask, intensity vectors (IV) \cite{cao:2020:EIN} for DOAE in first-order ambisonics (FOA) audio, and generalized cross-correlation with phase transform (GCC-PHAT) \cite{Knapp:gccphat:1976} or SALSA/SALSA-Lite \cite{Nguyen:2021:SALSA,Nguyen:2021:SALSALiteAF} for microphone array (MIC) format.
+However, features specifically designed for distance estimation have not been extensively explored within the context of 3D SELD.
+Useful distance-related information is encoded in acoustic reverberation \cite{Mershon:1975:revDist,Sheeline:1982:DRR,Griesinger:2009:DRR,Lu:2010:binauralDist,Georganti:2011:distDet,chitreddy:2020:distPerc}.
+Independently and concurrently with our work, Yeow \etal \cite{Yeow:2025:CDPDdistFeat} introduced Coherence and Direct-Path Dominance (CDPD) features for distance estimation.
+These features integrate spatial coherence and reverberation cues into conventional SELD features for MIC format (SALSA and SALSA-Lite).
+In this paper, we present two novel reverberation-based feature extraction methods.
 The first uses the direct-to-reverberant ratio (DRR) as an indicator of the energy balance between direct and reverberant sound.
-The second leverages the autocorrelation function to extract information about early reflections and to estimate the initial time delay gap (ITDG), the interval between direct sound arrival and the first major reflection.
-Experiments on the STARSS23 dataset \cite{Shimada2023STARSS23AA} demonstrate that incorporating these features alongside log-mel spectrograms and intensity vectors (IV) enhances distance estimation accuracy and overall SELD performance.
+The second leverages the autocorrelation function to extract information about early reflections and estimate the initial time delay gap (ITDG), the interval between direct sound and the first major reflection.
+Unlike CDPD, our features can be extracted from both MIC and FOA formats, and in our experiments, they achieved consistently higher 3D SELD performance.
+Experiments on the STARSS23 dataset \cite{Shimada2023STARSS23AA} demonstrate that incorporating these features alongside established SELD features (e.g., log-mel spectrograms and intensity vectors) consistently improves distance estimation performance while maintaining, and in some cases even improving, other SELD metrics.